SolBaa/SolBaa/README.md

 - 👋 Hi, I’m @SolBaa
-- 👀 I’m interested in programming of everykind I've been working with Go, Python, React for Web Devlopment.
-Also doin ETLS for a machjine learning company
+- 👀 I’m interested in programming of everykind I've been working with Go, Python, React for Web Development.
 - 🌱 I’m currently learning swift to develop apps for iOS
 - 📫 How to reach me ...